myeungun/IROS2019_SLAM/README.md

 [[Paper]](https://ieeexplore.ieee.org/document/8967681)

-If you feel this useful, please consider cite:
+If you find our work useful in your research, please consider cite:
 ```bibtex
 @inproceedings{kim-iros2019,
   title = {Privacy-Preserving Robot Vision with Anonymized Faces by Extreme Low Resolution},